maryamJamal99/KaffPlatform/README.md

 A platform for exchanging academic books within the CCSIT-IAU community.

 This project is done by:
-Jumana AlGhamdi
-Maryam Alayaat
-Zaina Alhadad
-Dua's Saleh
-Latifa Alolyan

--2019
+Jumana AlGhamdi, Maryam Alayaat, Zaina Alhadad, Dua'a Saleh, and Latifa Alolyan.

+OOP(II) - 2019